allevo/seqflow-js/packages/website/src/pages/GetStarted_1fetchData.md

 We changed the `Main` component to render a loading message before fetching the quote.
 If the fetch operation fails, we render an error message.
 Otherwise, we render the quote.

-SeqFlow components can replace own content just by calling the `renderSync` method again.
+SeqFlow components can replace their own content just by calling the `renderSync` method again.
 In this case, the loading message is replaced by the quote component or the error message.
 Nice, right?

 ## Conclusion

-In this guide, we learned how to fetch data from an endpoint and render it using SeqFlow.
-We also learned how to handle loading and error states.
+In this guide, we learned how to fetch and render data from an endpoint using SeqFlow and how to handle loading and error states.

-In the next guide, we will learn how to split the above code into multiple components to make it more maintainable.
+On the next page, we will learn how to split the above code into multiple components to make it more maintainable.

 :::next:::
 {"label": "Learn how to split application into components", "next": "/get-started/split-components"}